Lemoncode/react-promise-tracker/readme.md

 # react-promise-tracker

-Simple promise tracker React Hoc.
+Simple promise tracker React Hook.
 You can see it in action in this [Live Demo](https://stackblitz.com/github/lemoncode/react-promise-tracker/tree/master/examples/00-example-basic), and find the basic info to get started in this [post](https://www.basefactor.com/react-how-to-display-a-loading-indicator-on-fetch-calls).

 For detailed information check out the [documentation](https://lemoncode.github.io/react-promise-tracker/)